-Before you do anything, your first step should be to call your flood insurance company and alert it about the flood damage to your home.
+Before you do anything, your first step should be to call your flood insurance company and alert it about the water damage to your home.
 That will initiate the paperwork you must complete and the adjustor’s visit so that you can get your insurance check as quickly as possible.

 You should also give your mortgage provider a call.
 The settlement for your claim may be paid out to both you and your mortgage company, depending on the terms of your mortgage.

 Mitigate your damages